microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

           AuthKey:
             KeyVault:

-Adding an empty subkey named ``KeyVault`` will cause msticpy to use a secret name build from the path of the setting.
+Adding an empty subkey named ``KeyVault`` will cause *MSTICPy* to generate a name for the secret,  built from the path of the setting.
 This is the default usage.
-In this example, the secret name will be "TIProviders-OpenPageRank-Args-AuthKey".
+In the example below, the secret name will be "TIProviders-OpenPageRank-Args-AuthKey".
 The vault name is taken from the setting in the ``KeyVault`` settings section.